Vietnam

 The Prague Castle, known as Pražský hrad in Czech, is the largest coherent castle complex in the world; roughly the size of seven football fields.
 Dated back to earliest 10th century, it had since been office for the Kings of Bohemia, Holy Roman Emperors and Presidents of Czechoslovakia and the Czech Republic before opening to public as museums.

-First Courtyard – designed to be the ceremonial court which encompasses the Giant's Gate and the Matthias' Gate (left photo below).
+Designed to be the ceremonial court which encompasses the Giant's Gate and the Matthias' Gate (left photo below).
 Along the railings of the Giant's Gate on either side are statues portraying cherubs (an eagle – symbol of Hapsburg rulers) and lions (right photo below) – symbol of the kingdom of Bohemia.
-The Giant's Gate got its name from the gigantic figures (bottom photos below) which dominate the pillars at the entrance of the courtyard.

-Second Courtyard – surrounded by various buildings of different styles, periods and purposes.
+Surrounded by various buildings of different styles, periods and purposes.
 In the centre of the courtyard stands an elegant baroque fountain (left photo below) designed with a mythological theme in 1686.
 The Chancellery of the President of the Republic was undergoing renovation during my visit (right photo below).

 Due to the limited time we had, we could only buy the combined tickets (Prague castle – short trip) for CZK 250 at the second courtyard, which includes admission to Old Royal Palace, St. George's Basilica and Rosenberg Palace.
 There are also other tickets available: Permanent exhibition "The Story of Prague Castle" at CZK 140, Prague Castle Picture Gallery at CZK 150, Powder Tower at CZK 70, and long trip at CZK 350 for all the mentioned museums.